Research Funding Managers

 Nina Hakanpaa - Research and Innovation Manager (SAS)

-Nina offers support and advice to the School of Applied Sciences on funding opportunities for Research and Innovation.
+Nina offers support and advice to the School of Applied Sciences (SAS) on funding opportunities for Research and Innovation.

 Nina joined Edinburgh Napier University in February 2013 from The University of Highlands and Islands, Isle of Lewis campus where she worked as a Research co-ordinator for 6 years.
 In her time in UHI, her main role was to develop the Lewis campus research agenda in Renewable Energy, Rural Health and Gaelic Arts and Culture.
 Nina spent 4 years managing and administrating large multi partner EU projects, and was a member of the Northern Periphery UK advisory panel for 7 years.
 Previously Nina worked for the Western Isles Fisheries Trust as a Fisheries Biologist.
 Nina is a graduate of Aberdeen University in Zoology Marine and Fisheries Biology and MSc in Rural and Regional Resource Planning.